 Dean, Mark and our friend Richard are entering the end of our training and this past week upped the mileage and completed two twenty mile runs with our final one coming next Saturday.
 Below are some shots from our training runs!

 I was also invited by a old school teacher of mine who invited me to speak in two assemblies and a speech in his class room to explain why I’m running the London Marathon and to talk alittle bit about how my cerebral palsy effects me.

 9th April 2018 Blog

 Dean is now tapering his training as the London Marathon approaches.
 With less a month to go Dean has had some incredible support during his training including Tara pictured below doing a 18 mile club run round London a few weeks ago.

 He did it!

 On a very warm day for London Marathon runners – we are delighted to share the news that Dean completed the London Marathon in a time of 04.44.51.
 It is an amazing effort and we are so proud of Dean.

 Since taking on the London Marathon Dean has taken on many other running challenges including the Great North run in September 2018.

-Dean is now taking on the Manchester Half marathon in October to raise funds for Cerebral Palsy Sport and we thank him for his incredible support.
+Dean is now taking on the Manchester Half Marathon on October 14th 2018 to raise funds for Cerebral Palsy Sport and we thank him for his incredible support.

 Thank you Dean for supporting Cerebral Palsy Sport and helping to make a difference!